CodeyBoi/appendix3/contributing.md

 ## 4. Applying your changes to the main branch

 So you're happy with your code, and everything looks great.
 Wonderful!
-All that's left to do is to create a *pull request*, which will pull your changes into the main branch.
+All that's left to do is to create a *pull request* (also called *merge request*), which will pull your changes into the main branch.

 Firstly, open a web browser of your choice and go to [the repo on github](https://github.com/CodeyBoi/appendix2.0).
 Then switch to your branch using the branch selector (it can be found in the top left under the header, it should say *main*).